Compositional Generalization and Natural Language Variation: Can a Semantic Parsing Approach Handle Both?: Details

-The codelength is defined in section ~\ref{sec:qcfq_induction}.
-For all experiments, we use $l_{N} = 1$ and $l_T = 8$.
-The last term of the codelength is related to the increase in the count of spurious derivations due to introducing $f$, as described in ~\ref{sec:qcfq_induction}.
-Rather than computing this exactly, we estimate this quantity by sampling up to $k$ examples from $\mathcal{D}$ that contain all of the sub-strings of source terminal symbols in $f$ such that $f$ could be used in a derivation, and computing the increase in spurious derivations over this sample only.
-We then estimate the total increase by scaling according to the total number of examples that met the matching criteria.
-We sample $k=10$ examples for all experiments.
+We can then define the codelength reduction of adding a particular rule, $ -\Delta L(\mathcal{R}, f) = L(\mathcal{R}) - L(\mathcal{R'})$ where $\mathcal{R'} = (\mathcal{R} ~\cup~ f) \setminus \mathrm{ELIM}(\mathcal{R}, f)$.\footnote{The last term of the codelength objective described in section~\ref{sec:nqg-grammar-induction} is related to the increase in the proportion of incorrect derivations due to introducing $f$.
+Rather than computing this exactly, we estimate this quantity by sampling up to $k$ examples from $\mathcal{D}$ that contain all of the sub-strings of source terminal symbols in $f$ such that $f$ could be used in a derivation, and estimating the increase in incorrect derivations over this sample only.
+We sample $k=10$ examples for all experiments.} Finally, we can select the rule with the largest $-\Delta L$: